StealthStop/Analyzer/README.md

                                            --tree PreSelection \
                                            --year Run2UL
 ```
-Output ROOT files with the drawn histograms are contained in the `outputDir` folder(s) and placed automatically in the `condor` folder.
+Output ROOT files with the drawn histograms are contained in the `outputDir` folder subdirectory structure and placed automatically in the `condor` folder.
+This placement of the output makes it intuitive to then use the other plotting tools (`stackPlotter` mentioned below) for making final, pretty plots.

 ## Making stack plots